Pokemon Sword and Shield: The Crown Tundra best Pokémon

 Landorus

-If there’s one Pokémon that the competitive players fear the return of, it’s Landorus.
+If there’s one Pokémon that competitive players always fear the return of, it’s Landorus.
 Like a spectre watching over your back waiting to pounce, we’ve long since heard the tales of how its Therian Forme is one of the most picked and reviled Pokémon ever.
 Legends say that this Ground and Flying-type genie is like a fun vampire, who sucks out all possible enjoyment from competitive matches.

 But why is that?
 Well unless you’re packing Water or Ice-type moves on a very speedy Pokémon, then you’re not going to be doing very much against this offensive beast.
 It’s got absolutely amazing move sets, which regularly include a STAB Earthquake that will annihilate plenty of tournament viable Pokémon.